transformervsmlpmixer/Transformer_Vs_MLP_mixer/README.md

-Results on the CIFAR10 CIFAR100 and the SVHN datasets, we can see that the optimal ratio is always greater than 1 as claimed.
+Results for mixer on the CIFAR10 CIFAR100 and the SVHN datasets, we can see that the optimal ratio is always greater > 1 as claimed.

-[We choose smaller budgets for easier datasets to prevent overfit]
+We choose smaller budgets for easier datasets to prevent overfit.

 ![different budgets](https://user-images.githubusercontent.com/110481768/182423353-6045e81f-8198-486d-86f3-a50d943f6351.png)